otavioguido/spring-security/README.md

 ## Section 2

 Based on the module of the first section, I created a few endpoint and specified which one should be authenticated and which should not based on the SecurityFilterChain.

+## Section 3

+The course shows how to store credentials in memory which I didn't implement because it is deprecated due ot it isn't secure